codechenx/tv/README.md

 - Spreadsheet-like view for delimited text data
 - Support for gzip compressed file
 - Automatically identify separator
+- **Progressive loading for large files** - View data immediately as it loads, with responsive UI even for massive datasets

 ## To do